abinit/abipy/docs/workflows.rst

 The meaning of the columns is as follows:

 ``Queue``
-    String in the form `JobID @ QueueName` where JobID is the process identifier if we are using the shell or the job ID assigned by the resource manager (e.g. slurm) if we are submitting to a queue.
+    String in the form `JobID @ QueueName` where JobID is the process identifier if we are in the shell or the job ID assigned by the resource manager (e.g. slurm) if we are submitting to a queue.
 ``MPI``
     Number of MPI processes used.
 This value is obtained automatically by calling Abinit in ``autoparal mode``,